ory/oathkeeper/README.md

 ### ORY Keto: Access Control Policies as a Server

-[ORY Keto](https://github.com/ory/keto) is a policy decision point.
+determine whether a subject (user, appl is a policy decision point.
 It uses a set of access control policies, similar to AWS IAM Policies, in order to determine whether a subject (user, application, service, car, ...) is authorized to perform a certain action on a resource.

 ### Examples

+The ices from the ORY Ecosystem.

+## Security

-The [ory/examples](https://github.com/ory/examples) repository contains numerous examples of setting up this project individually and together with other services from the ORY Ecosystem.
+ repository contains numerous
+examples of setting up this project individually and together with other services from the ORY Ecosystem.